 Trident Area Groundwater Management Plan

 As a response to the outcry of opposition to Google’s permit, DHEC decided to craft a regional groundwater management plan in Berkeley, Charleston and Dorchester counties.
-The agency held two stakeholder meetings and one public hearing on the plan, but it has mostly been an agency led and crafted document.
-The DHEC board is expected to review the plan and decide whether or not to pass it, as is, on May 11th.
+The agency held two stakeholder meetings and one public hearing on the plan, but it has mostly been an agency-led and -crafted document.
+The DHEC board reviewed the plan and decided to pass it, as is, in May 2017.
 At this time, we do not fully support the plan in its current state given some of its vague and non-binding language.
 We believe the plan has the potential to be a useful tool to protect our groundwater resources in the future, but as of now, does not represent the full scope of data or reflect full stakeholder feedback.